ooi-ecs/ECS-Observatory-Collaboration/data/readme.md

 # PioneerStorms2018 - Data

 ### *Mat Files*
-- The code "plotOOImetbk.m" was used to create Figure 3.
-The data was acquired from the site CP01CNSM using the following parameters:
+The data from file  and  was acquired from the site CP01CNSM using the following parameters:

 ```python
 node = 'SBD11'